wilsonfrantine/lsma/README.md

     # Fit models
     models <- multimodel(metrics, bio_data = data_frame, model_type = "lm", model_formula = "responses ~ predictors")

-The package also has functions to plot the extracted scales for visual check and publication, as well as basic metric plots.
+The package also has functions to plot the extracted landscapes for visual check and publication.

-For detailed usage examples and tutorials, please check out our [vignettes](https://wilsonfrantine.github.io/lsma/).

 ## How to Cite